t0mmyt/seisglitch/Docs/source/processer.rst

 * decimate data with FIR-coefficients

-After having entered the `process` options in the ``config.yml``, run from the process function from terminal like so:
+After having entered the `process` options in the ``config.yml``, run the process function from terminal like so:
 ::

     seisglitch process path/to/config.yml